ethereum/ethereum-org-website/src/content/learn/index.md

 You can learn more about [proof of work](/developers/docs/consensus-mechanisms/pow/) and [mining](/developers/docs/consensus-mechanisms/pow/mining/) within our developer documentation.

-After [the merge](/upgrades/merge/), Ethereum will be moving to a different system called "proof-of-stake".
+After [The Merge](/upgrades/merge/), Ethereum will be moving to a different system called "proof-of-stake".
 [Read more about consensus layer upgrades below](#consensus-layer-upgrades).

 ## Clients and Nodes {#clients-and-nodes}